 Focus on Nature is an Ontario Non-profit Corporation and Registered Charity based in Guelph, Ontario.
 We deliver a nature photography program in elementary schools to nurture creativity and inspire young people to explore and appreciate nature.
-Aligned with the Ontario visual arts curriculum for grades 4 – 8, our workshops focus on teaching the “elements of design”, and using these as a focus for exploring, observing and […]
+Aligned with the Ontario visual arts curriculum for grades 4 – 6, our workshops begin with the “elements of design”, and use these as a focus for exploring, observing and describing […]

 Development of Focus on Nature was inspired in part by Richard Louv’s 2005 book “Last Child in the Woods” and numerous research findings about the long-term consequences of a growing disconnect between young people and their natural surroundings.
 As human beings, we need nature.
 Nature experience is essential to our physical, mental and emotional health. […]

 Photography has been called “the art of seeing” (Freeman Patterson) and as such it can be a powerful tool for cultivating our observational skills, enticing us to slow down and pay attention to the details we might normally pass by.
 Photographer Chris Orwig put it beautifully when he wrote: “Learning to see is about approaching […]